Might this London UK management training course

 - You need to find a way to persist in getting what you want from people without nagging.

 - You need to know how to negotiate win-win agreements.

 - You need to be able to deal more successfully with difficult or irrational people.

 - You need to be able to oppose people strongly sometimes, but without arguing and without being disrespectful.

 - You need to be more effective and quicker at resolving disputes,

 - You need to be able to disagree without conflict.

-Is there more information on this website
+Is there any other information on this website

-relevant to influencing and persuasion?
+relevant to influencing and persuasion skills?